Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Physics.md

 **FixPosition**
 Fix the position of the game objects, if they are dynamic with collider mode and another collider has collider mode too.
 If both colliders are dynamic with collider mode, they will moved only half of the distance.
+When the function fix the position, it can reset the velocity of the rigidbody if it is inited.
 ```cpp
 template<class T, class U>
 static void FixPosition(T& first, glm::vec2 edge1, U& second, glm::vec2 edge2);